Due to the global COVID-19 epidemic, we cannot hold the KISS concert scheduled at the Accor Arena in Paris on June 9, 2020.

 However, customers who prefer to have a refund can contact their respective point of sale.

 ADDITIONAL CONCERT AT THE ARENES DE NÎMES ON JULY 6, 2021

 We are waiting.
 We are ready.
 When we know that everyone is safe and that the pandemic is over, we will shake the earth and set your world ablaze, stronger than ever.

 We can’t wait for the pandemic to end and everyone to be well.
 We are ready to break everything as soon as the danger is gone, for you and for us.
 See you in Europe.

 – Gene Simons

-We deeply regret this postponement and thank the spectators for their understanding.
+We thank the audience for their understanding.

 Gérard Drouot Productions team

 With more than 150 million albums sold worldwide, and authors of essential hymns “I Was Made For Lovin ‘You”, “Detroit Rock City” or “Rock And Roll All Nite”, the legendary group Kiss is back last time in France during his farewell tour entitled “End of The Road”!

 Hard rock group founded in Queens in New York in 1973 by guitarist Paul Stanley and bassist Gene Simmons, Kiss released their first eponymous album in 1974, then “Hotter Than Hell” the same year, which allowed the group to sit his notoriety.